 A hardware offset is one of two ways to modify the module's address on the BrainStem network.
 Using hardware offset pins is useful when more than one of the same type of module is installed on a single BrainStem network.
 Applying a different hardware offset to each module of the same type in one network allows for all the modules to seamlessly and automatically configure the network for inter-module communication.
 Further, modules can be simply swapped in and out of the network without needing to pre-configure a module's address before being added to a network.
-Finally, when a system has more than one of the same type of module in a network, the module's physical location and thus its interconnection and intended function.
-For detailed information on BrainStem networking see the BrainStem Reference8.
+Finally, when a system has more than one of the same type of module in a network, the module address hardware offset can be used to determine the module's physical location and thus its interconnection and intended function.
+For detailed information on BrainStem networking see the BrainStem Reference.